Cinderella (2021 Indian film): Production

 The project was announced by debutant Vinoo Venketesh who previously worked as an associate director of S. J. Surya.
 The filming progressed from October 2018 according to notable sources.
-After narrating the script to Nayanthara, Trisha, Amy Jackson, Hansika Motwani, Aishwarya Rajesh, Manisha Yadav, Anjali and Regina Cassandra, Raai Laxmi, who was a parts of horror thriller horror films like Aranmanai and Kanchana was cast in the female lead.
+After narrating the script to Nayanthara, Trisha, Amy Jackson, Hansika Motwani, Aishwarya Rajesh, Manisha Yadav, Anjali, and Regina Cassandra, Raai Laxmi, who was part of horror films like Aranmanai and Kanchana, was cast in the female lead.
 As per Raai, she has three different characterisations in the film.
 Sakshi Agarwal was announced as a second female lead.

+Soundtrack

+The soundtrack was composed by Aswamithra.
+All lyrics written by Kabilan Vairamuthu.

 Release

 The film was released on 24 September 2021.

 Critical reception

-Cinderella received mixed reviews.
-Though the critics praised the editing and jump scares, the screenplay and plot were criticized.
-In his largely negative review for Critic Rants, Gordon McIntyre wrote that he loved the movie for its stereotypical treatment but hated it for the same reasons.
+Cinderella received mixed reviews from Ananda Vikatan and The Times of India.